Magnesium And ED: Everything You Need To Know

-You must always check with your doctor before consuming any kind of magnesium supplements as there may be some medical conditions which could worsen due to an increased magnesium intake.
+You must always check with your doctor before consuming any kind of magnesium supplements as there may be some medical conditions that could worsen due to an increased magnesium intake.

-Side effects of magnesium may include diarrhoea, nausea, and abdominal cramps.
-It is also crucial to take note of the fact that people with kidney issues should be careful as they might experience adverse side effects of these supplements.
+Side effects of magnesium may include diarrhea, nausea, and abdominal cramps.
+It is also crucial to take note of the fact that people with kidney issues should be careful as they might experience adverse side effects from these supplements.
 People with heart blocks should not be given high doses of magnesium either.

 Magnesium And ED: Conclusion

 Magnesium is a crucial mineral for the survival and maintenance of the human body.
 It helps the body to perform a number of important tasks.
 Magnesium also helps people with impotence and improves overall sexual health and wellness.